aws-samples/amazon-sagemaker-secure-mlops/documentation/deployment.md

 ### Step 1
 The provisioning of a data science environment uses CloudFormation stack set to deploy the required IAM roles and VPC infrastructure into the target accounts.
 The solution uses `SELF_MANAGED` stack set permission model and needs to bootstrap two IAM roles:
-- `AdministratorRole` in the development account (main account)
+- `AdministratorRole` in the development account where you are going to deploy the SageMaker domain
 - `SetupStackSetExecutionRole` in each of the target accounts

-You must provision these roles **before** starting the solution deployment.
+These roles must exist **before** you launch the solution deployment.
 The `AdministratorRole` is automatically created during the solution deployment.
 For the `SetupStackSetExecutionRole` you can use the delivered CloudFormation template [`env-iam-setup-stacksest-role.yaml`](../cfn_templates/env-iam-setup-stackset-role.yaml) or your own process of provisioning of an IAM role.

+To provision `SetupStackSetExecutionRole` launch the following CloudFormation template in **each of the target accounts**, but not in the main account:
 ```bash
 # STEP 1:
 # SELF_MANAGED stack set permission model: